 The answer is quite simple.
 It all comes down to convenience and safety.
 Let's break down both types and how they're used.

 No matter what type of generator you have, always consult the owner's manual for detailed instructions and safety guidelines prior to operation.
 Under no circumstances should you plug a generator into a wall socket, known as backfeeding.

 Obviously, the cheapest way to connect your generator is by using extension cords.
 Except they don't allow you to use the full power of a large generator.
 It's like paying for something, but only being able to use half of it.

 What isn't so obvious is that extension cords are time-consuming and potentially hazardous to use, especially during a blackout in a heavy storm.
 In fact, using the wrong gauge, length, or a worn out wire can be outright deadly, posing shock and fire hazards.

 If you're using an inverter, and you only need to power a couple appliances like a refrigerator and some lights, a proper extension cord will do the job.

 If you're using a mid-sized generator and comfortable plugging in appliances during a storm but still want to use cords, your best bet is to invest in a Gen-Cord.

-Your best bet is to invest in just one additional cord - a Gen-Cord.
-You simply plug the 25-foot extension cord into the 20- or 30-amp outlet on your generator.
-The opposite end splits into three household outlets, where you can start connecting additional extension cords.
+You simply plug the gen cord into the 20- or 30-amp outlet on your generator.
+The opposite end splits into several household outlets, where you can start connecting additional extension cords safely indoors.

 More importantly, power transfer systems energize entire circuits instead of appliances.
-They can power hard-wired appliances - like furnace and ceiling fans - that typically don't have plugs.
+They can power hard-wired appliances - like air conditioners, furnaces, security systems, and lights.